Bryophyte: Evolution

 There have probably been several different terrestrialization events, in which originally aquatic organisms colonized the land, just within the lineage of the Viridiplantae.
-Between 510 - 630 million years ago, however, land plants emerged within the green algae.
+Between 510 and 630 million years ago, however, land plants emerged within the green algae.
 Molecular phylogenetic studies conclude that bryophytes are the earliest diverging lineages of the extant land plants.
 They provide insights into the migration of plants from aquatic environments to land.
 A number of physical features link bryophytes to both land plants and aquatic plants.

 Similarities to algae and vascular plants

 Green algae, bryophytes and vascular plants all have chlorophyll a and b, and the chloroplast structures are similar.
 Like green algae and land plants, bryophytes also produce starch stored in the plastids and contain cellulose in their walls.
 Distinct adaptations observed in bryophytes have allowed plants to colonize Earth's terrestrial environments.
 To prevent desiccation of plant tissues in a terrestrial environment, a waxy cuticle covering the soft tissue of the plant may be present, providing protection.
 In hornworts and mosses, stomata provide gas exchange between the atmosphere and an internal intercellular space system.
 The development of gametangia provided further protection specifically for gametes, the zygote and the developing sporophyte.
 The bryophytes and vascular plants (embryophytes) also have embryonic development which is not seen in green algae.
-While bryophytes have no truly vascularized tissue, they do have organs that are specialized for specific functions, analogous for example to the functions of leaves and stems in vascular land plants.
+While bryophytes have no truly vascularized tissue, they do have organs that are specialized for transport of water and other specific functions, analogous for example to the functions of leaves and stems in vascular land plants.

 Bryophytes depend on water for reproduction and survival.
 In common with ferns and lycophytes, a thin layer of water is required on the surface of the plant to enable the movement of the flagellated sperm between gametophytes and the fertilization of an egg.